semperton/container/README.md

 ## Interface

-The container ships with five public methods:
+The container ships with four public methods:

 ```php
 with(string $id, $value): Container // add a container entry